 Important Note: YUMI was intended to be used to try to run various "LIVE Linux" Operating Systems from USB.
 Installing Linux from the YUMI created USB Drive to a Hard Drive is not officially supported.
 If the installer portion of any Live Linux distro does work, consider it a bonus.

 Creating a YUMI Multiboot MultiSystem Bootable USB Flash Drive

 YUMI works much like Universal USB Installer, except it can be used to install more than one distribution to run Live from your USB.
 Distributions can also be uninstalled using the same tool!

 YUMI V2 for Windows – Switch to use Syslinux version 6.02.

 NOTE: YUMI V2 can't remove distributions previously installed with Legacy YUMI!
 Although no longer supported, you can still Download Legacy YUMI

 Linux Based YUMI Downloads:

-Note: I am currently rewriting YUMI for Linux to match YUMI for Windows, so the following tool will dramatically change over the next couple months.
+Note: I am currently rewriting YUMI for Linux to match YUMI for Windows, so the following tool will dramatically change once it is finished.